Frequently Asked Questions

 Yes!
 You can play The Dark Tower or Ghosts of Craven Manor by yourself, although our minimum booking fee is for two people.
 It may be more challenging to solve all the puzzles on your own, but have no fear, you'll have unlimited hints.

 What does the Game Master do?
 How exactly does the game work?

 Five to ten minutes before starting, you will receive an invite link to Zoom, where you and your team will meet with a Game Master.
 They'll go over instructions and share the introductory narrative, giving you the premise and goal for your one-hour adventure.

-If you need any hints, your Game Master (through a friendly character accompanying you) will provide clues.
+In all of our games, if you need any hints, your Game Master (through a friendly character accompanying you) will provide clues.
 Your Game Master will also be giving you time warnings, so you know how close you are to escaping before your time runs out.

 What level of puzzle difficulty should I book?